Aries744/Chat_Genius/README.md

 ## Features
 - Real-time messaging with Socket.IO
-- Simple username-based authentication
+- User authentication with JWT
+- PostgreSQL database for persistent storage
+- File sharing and uploads
+- Message threading and reactions
 - Clean and responsive interface
-- Message history (last 50 messages)

 ## Setup